tylerpotsiadlo/Hidden-Markov-Model-for-Market-Regime-Detection/README.md

-# Hidden-Markov-Model-for-Market-Regime-Detection
-Classifies market regime with Gaussian Hidden Markov Model based on S&amp;P500 closing prices since 1994 (test since 2016).
-Achieves superior Sharpe ratio &amp; alpha with various portfolio allocation mappings.

-# Regime Classification for Equity Markets
+# Hidden Markov Model Classification for Equity Regime Detection

-This project implements a regime classification framework for equity markets using unsupervised learning and performance analysis.
+This project implements a regime classification framework for equity markets using a Gaussian Hidden Markov Model.
-The goal is to identify distinct market regimes (e.g., bear, rebound, expansion) and design regime-specific portfolio allocations.
+The goal is to identify distinct market regimes (e.g., rebound, bear/crash prone, expansion) and design regime-specific portfolio allocations.

 ---